 However, after ‘08 we don’t think this is how many investors thought of the asset class or was the reason they incorporated it.
 Investors were scared so they looked for things to protect their portfolio.
 Due to the strong performance of managed futures over that time frame, investors assumed the point of the strategy was to provide a downside hedge.
 But that is not the case.
 There are examples of when it happens, to be sure, and there are explainable reasons for why—but there are also examples where it doesn’t and that is precisely what uncorrelated means, it isn’t negatively correlated.

 If you truly want to hedge your portfolio you should be long volatility or own bear market/short-biased funds.
 These strategies do well in tough environments for equities making them an attractive hedge to some investors, but you pay quite a price for that hedge.
-For example, last year one long volatility fund was up 66.7%—wow!
+For example, in 2018 one long volatility fund was up 66.7%—wow!
 Wouldn’t that be great to show your client after a nearly 20% decline in the market in Q4?
 Talk about a hedge.
 Never mind the same strategy is down 57.8% this year and down 47.2% over the 5-year time frame.
 Most people say they want a hedge, but we don’t think that’s actually what they are looking for, and in many cases it ends up costing you more over time.

 To then take this to another level, when talking with advisors, we sometimes hear that they want their managed futures fund to have exposure to all kinds of asset classes, so that they can “hedge” all those things out of their portfolio.
 We understand where the sentiment is coming from, but again, we’re not sure it makes sense.
 How many of your clients have wheat in their portfolio?
 Are they worried about their long soybean exposure?
 The reason futures funds trade all kinds of contracts isn’t to give you a hedge on those assets; it’s because the momentum anomaly exists in all kinds of markets.
 They include all those asset classes to diversify momentum exposure not to hedge a portfolio’s nonexistent overweight to the Swiss Franc.